mbarkhau/lib3to6/README.md

 Successfully installed my-module-201808.1
 ```

-To make sure we're importing my_module from the installation, as
+When testing, make sure you're not importing `my_module` from your local
-opposed to from the local directory, we have to switch
+directory, which is probably the original source code.
+Instead you can
-directories.
+either manipulate your `PYTHONPATH`, or simply switch directories...

 ```bash
 ~/$ python3 -c "import my_module"